Overview, Design & Technology

 Welcome to the Joe and Rika Mansueto Library, where unique engineering and bold design come together at the heart of campus to foster intellectual discovery.

-The Mansueto Library creates new spaces and tools for collections, preservation, and collaboration.
-Designed by Helmut Jahn, its inviting research space includes the Grand Reading Room, where scholars from all disciplines can work under a soaring elliptical glass dome with views of the historic UChicago campus.
+The Mansueto Library creates spaces and tools for research, study, and preservation.
+Designed by Helmut Jahn, its inviting research space includes the Grand Reading Room, where scholars from all disciplines can work under a soaring elliptical glass dome with views of the historic University of Chicago campus.

 Mansueto’s high-density automated storage and retrieval system (ASRS) requires just one-seventh of the space of regular stacks.
 When users request an item, a robotic crane retrieves the material within minutes.

 The Mansueto Library also houses state-of-the-art conservation and digitization laboratories that will preserve rare materials in their original form and through digitization.
-The digitization projects conducted here will enable research worldwide as well as innovative approaches to scholarly cooperation.
+Projects conducted here enable research worldwide as well as innovative approaches to scholarly cooperation.

 Grand Reading Room